Next-Generation Audio Conversion with Eight Unison™ Mic Preamps and Classic Analog Sound.

 The Apollo Story

 Watch UA’s Lev Perrey explain the innovative thinking behind the next-generations Apollos.

 Apollo: The Choice of New-School Professionals

 Apollo is the confirmed choice of hit-making professionals, used to record landmark albums by Kendrick Lamar (DAMN.), Chris Stapleton (From A Room: Volume 1), Arcade Fire (Everything Now), Post Malone (Beerbongs & Bentleys), and many more.
-The Apollo range of interfaces has earned numerous industry awards from Sound on Sound, Future Music and Electronic Musician — as well as the prestigious 2016 TEC Award for computer audio hardware.
+The Apollo range of interfaces has earned numerous industry awards from Sound on Sound, Future Music, and Electronic Musician — as well as the prestigious 2016 TEC Award for computer audio hardware.